 Pair students up and ask them to find as many Greek or Roman myth language connections as they can.
-To extend the activity, have students use the collected words as a bank to create their own myth.
+To extend the activity, have students use the collected words as a bank to create a myth of their own creation.